2018-2019 Northeast Chapter Fellowships

 The project proposal will include a clear description of the proposed research or project, its motive or intent, its inspiration, the means by which it will be realized, and the final form of the project.
 The proposal will explain how the project engages with Civita and its environs, why it is consistent with the philosophy and mission of the Civita Institute, the project's relevance to the Northeast region and how it furthers the applicant's professional goals.
 The applicant will indicate if he/she is applying for either the One Month Fellowship or the Two Month Fellowship or both.
 The Civita Institute strongly urges applicants to study the Italian language prior to departure.

-Applicants may submit the $45 application fee through PayPal on the CIVITA INSTITUTE website or by mailing a check payable to the CIVITA INSTITUTE to: Civita Institute, 1326 Fifth Avenue, Suite 650, Seattle, WA 98101 Postmarked no later than midnight (EST) May 1, 2017
+Applicants may submit the $45 application fee through PayPal on the Civita Institute website or by mailing a check payable to the CIVITA INSTITUTE to: Civita Institute, 1326 Fifth Avenue, Suite 650, Seattle, WA 98101 Postmarked no later than midnight (EST) April 2, 2018

 EVALUATION OF FELLOWSHIP PROPOSALS